Bloomerang Pink Perfume Lilac Shrubs

 Bloomerang Pink Perfume Lilac Shrubs for Sale Online

-This latest addition to the Bloomerang® series gives the same multi-season flower show, this time with delightful pink flowers.
+Bloomerang® Pink Perfume Lilac Shrubs give the same multi-season flower show, this time with delightful pink flowers.
 The classically fragrant blooms arrive in spring, then again from midsummer to fall.
-Compact, rounded shrub makes a lovely addition to mixed borders or as a container.
+Compact, rounded shrubs make a lovely addition to mixed borders or as a container.

 - Attracts butterflies and hummingbirds.